Nuh-h/LAW/ArabicLearning/README.md

 # ArabicLearning

+> [!WARNING]
+> This project has been discontinued around 2022.
+It has been reuploaded for reference only.

 The intention for this project is to be build a website for learning Arabic - in essence, a website for a hypothetical Institute of Arabic.

 The aim is to first cover basic availability of courses, browsing course details and categorising them appropriately.